-Our proposed method, ROBIN, satisfies all of the criteria above.
+Our proposed method, ROBIN, satisfies all of the criteria that we discuss at the beginning of this section.
 It is computationally inexpensive.
 It takes only one parameter mp, the number of neighboring points to consider, and is not very sensitive to the value of this parameter.
-It is deterministic, insensitive to outliers, and is robust against variable density or variable sized clusters.
+It is deterministic, insensitive to outliers, and is robust against variable density.